To select graph data you can:

 On the Legend, click the Relationship tab to display the list of relationships in the graph.
 Relationship labels are listed below categories (or properties), if the Category (or Property) tab is also selected.

-Click the Select Visible Nodes icon in the context toolbar.
+Click the Select Visible Nodes toolbar icon to select the highlighted nodes.